 While reviews may not be on the same creative level as fiction or philosophy, they prove excellent vehicles for intellectual exercises about the content in question.
 This is true for readers, seeing as even a seemingly trivial piece of information revealed in a review can change their perspective on something they thought they knew very well.
-But it is also the writer who benefits: the process of writing a review can put together loose (shards of) ideas, which in turn helps the writer digest his thoughts about a certain topic, resulting in a balanced review that aids readers with putting things into perspective.
+But it is also the writer who benefits: the process of writing a review can put together loose (shards of) ideas, which in turn helps the writer digest his thoughts about a certain topic, resulting in a balanced review that aids readers to put things into perspective.
 At the end of the day, the best reviews are those who make you completely re-evaluate your opinion on that which is being discussed.

 4. Do not spoil your conclusion

 One of the most common pieces of advice I have received over the years – both online and offline – is that a review should by no means give or even hint towards its conclusion in the opening sentences.
 True, a conclusion is called that for a reason, but skilled writers can allude to or even outright reveal their opinion of a certain work to create a new tension curve.
-By provoking the reader with an opinion that he may not have expected, or is formulated in a strong way, a reviewer might actually fuel his curiosity.
+By provoking the reader with an opinion that he may not have expected, or one that is formulated in a strong way, a reviewer might actually fuel his curiosity.

 Bear in mind that, for this tactic to be successful, you need to start your review in such a way that you shock or provoke your readers enough get their attention, but not so much that you chase them away to the more fluffy parts of the internet.
 And even after you have successfully gotten everybody’s attention, it still takes some good thinking and writing to back up your claims.
-It is a difficult tactic that should be used with some reservation, but if applied correctly, it can make for damn fine reviews, such as this one, which starts out by calling the album discussed “a catastrophic artistic failure”.
+It is a difficult tactic that should be used with a degree of reservation, but if applied correctly, it can make for damn fine reviews, such as this one, which starts out by calling the album discussed “a catastrophic artistic failure”.

 5. Biographical information